 - (1) The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - A. Significant intercompany transactions between consolidated entities: Please refer to Attachment 1. - B. Financing provided to others: Please refer to Attachment 2. - C. Endorsement/Guarantee provided to others: Please refer to Attachment 3. - D. Securities held: Please refer to Attachment 4. - E. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - F. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - G. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - H. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock: Please refer to Attachment 5. - I. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock: None. - J. Financial instruments and derivative transactions: None.
+Securities and Futures Bureau: - A. Significant intercompany transactions between consolidated entities: Please refer to Attachment 1. - B. Financing provided to others: Please refer to Attachment 2. - C. Endorsement/Guarantee provided to others: Please refer to Attachment 3. - D. Securities held: Please refer to Attachment 4. - E. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: Please refer to Attachment 5. - F. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - G. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - H. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock: Please refer to Attachment 6. - I. Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock: Please refer to Attachment 7. - J. Financial instruments and derivative transactions: None.